CoderDojo/Zen/README.md

+### Zen project
+Zen was redeveloped in 2015 and the new project [can be found at this repository](https://github.com/CoderDojo/community-platform/).
+Please consider contributing to the new project!

+This repository is here for historical/reference purposes.

 ### CoderDojo Zen
 Initially a basic Dojo listing manager.
 We plan to enhance and add features down the line.
 You can help us make it better by forking this project, adding stuff and then issuing